DominicThorpe/iridescent_compiler/README.md

 ## State of Development

-Currently working on adding for, while, and indefinite loops to the language up to the intermediate code generation phase.
+Currently working on adding type casting to the language up to the intermediate code generation phase.